russross/blackfriday/README.md

 implementations of `MarkdownBasic` and `MarkdownCommon` in `markdown.go`.

-You can also check out `example/main.go` for a more complete example of how to use it.
-Run `gomake` in that directory to build a simple command-line markdown tool:
+You can also check out `blackfriday-tool` for a more complete example of how to use it.
+Download and install it using:

-    cd $GOROOT/src/pkg/github.com/russross/blackfriday/example
+    go get github.com/russross/blackfriday-tool

-    gomake
+This is a simple command-line tool that allows you to process a markdown file using a standalone program.
+You can also browse the source directly on github if you are just looking for some example code.

-will build the binary `markdown` in the `example` directory.
+Note that if you have not already done so, installing `blackfriday-tool` will be sufficient to download and install blackfriday in addition to the tool itself.
+The tool binary will be installed in `$GOROOT/bin`.
 This is a statically-linked binary that can be copied to wherever you need it without worrying about dependencies and library versions.

 Features